apita1423/whiskers-n-whole-beans/README.md

 - Add a coffee page to the website - a coffee section was thought of in the wireframes, but it was a lot for my knowledge at the time and actual time.
 - Add a newsletter for updates on the cats or when cats are adopted - this was also part of my ideas at the beginning, but again knowledge and time. (add link to wireframe)
 - In the book here section, add a Manage Your Reservation.
 A customer would be able to create an account sign-in and cancel or if they would need to rescedule - this was also an idea that I had at the beginning, but same issue as above. (add link to wireframe)
+- I would like for the picture of the "cats" in the gallery, when you hover on them, they turn to reveal information on the cats.
+I had this idea, as well, from the beginning, but again same issue as above.
-- I know many of the future implementaions were ideas that I thought of from the beginning, but as my knowledge grows I would like to test them on this project. (add link to wireframe)
+- I know many of the future implementaions were ideas that I thought of from the beginning, but my knowledge is not there yet.
+As my knowledge grows I would like to test them on this project.

 ### Accessibility